xiwang129/GPS_PINO/README.md

 # Generalized Lie Symmetries in Physics-Informed Neural Operators
-This repository contains the official implementation of Generalized Lie Symmetries in Physics-Informed Neural Operators.
+This repository contains the official implementation of [Generalized Lie Symmetries in Physics-Informed Neural Operators](https://arxiv.org/pdf/2502.00373) in *SCML Scientific Computing and Machine Learning* 2025.
 This repository is built on PINO [[link](https://github.com/neuraloperator/physics_informed  )]

 **Main Idea**